About the Careers Pathway Scheme

 Independent advisory companies and whenua Māori entities may be eligible for funding.

-You’re encouraged to apply if you:
+Applications have been encouraged if you:

-- want to develop great advisers
+- wanted to develop great advisers

-- have access to experienced advisers
+- had access to experienced advisers

-- want to grow your team’s diversity
+- wanted to grow your team’s diversity

 Find out more